TeamIrish/PlanetAusmus/README.txt

 Credits:

-    -Special thanks to David Gervais for the particular tileset used in the creation of MapEditor.
+    -Special thanks to David Gervais for the particular tileset used in the creation of Planet Ausmus.
 His work is published under the Creative Commons license.
 To view some of his work, visit:
      http://pousse.rapiere.free.fr/tome/tome-tiles.htm